Ruiqi-CUB/CompBioLabsAndHomework/README.txt

-Ruiqi’s repository for computational biology course
+This is Ruiqi’s repository for computational biology course.